 A DMARC fail due to Microsoft 365 using the default DKIM Signature, and not authorized in the SPF Record

-Here’s how you can set up SPF and DKIM Signatures on your Microsoft 365 mail.
+Here’s how you can set up SPF, DKIM, and DMARC for Google Workspace and Microsoft 365 mail.

 2. Not Activating Protocols for Third-Party Providers

-If you use third-party service providers (e.g. MailChimp, SendGrid, HubSpot, and ZenDesk) for your marketing, transactional, and help desk emails, you have to permit them to send emails on your domain’s behalf.
+If you use third-party service providers like MailChimp, SendGrid, HubSpot, and ZenDesk for your marketing, transactional, and help desk emails, you have to permit them to send emails on your domain’s behalf.

-That is achieved by pointing DNS entries (SPF & DKIM) from your DNS Provider (like GoDaddy, Cloudflare, or Rackspace) to authorize and ‘whitelist’ the given servers.
+That is achieved by pointing DNS entries from your DNS Provider (like GoDaddy, Cloudflare, or Rackspace) to authorize and ‘whitelist’ the given servers.

 These providers sign your emails with their domain name by default, and your recipients generally see “via sendgrid.net”, “via thirdpartyprovider.com” messages on your emails, thus leading to DMARC misalignment and DMARC failure.